manuelreina/angular-resource-typescript/README.md

 # angular-resource-typescript
 Angular Resource + Typescript using generics

-I wanted to use angular resource without coding a resource factory for every entity and I came up with this project.
+I wanted to use angular resource to create a CRUD Service with my RESTful webapi,  without coding a resource factory for every entity and I came up with this project.
 Using typescript and generics we can achieve it.
 Have a look to the resourceService.ts file and you will see.

 I have used angular-mocks and a dataService for the backend.